 The final week to be in USA arrived.
 Everything I had left at the flea market I sold for $50.
 I didn’t sell my Mobil home so I abandoned it.
 I sold my shed I built for $1000.
 All my credit cards had a forwarding address.
-Had my accounts all in order.
+I had my accounts all in order.
 All bills paid up.
-All was ready.
+Everything was ready.

-My friends had a going away party for me at the old local bar.
+My friends had a going-away party for me at the old local bar.
 My friend, Patty, took a video of it and I’ll cherish that video forever.
 It was a good time.
-An end to one life and a beginning of another.
+An end to one life and the beginning of another.
 When a person moves all the promises of keeping in touch and visiting are forgotten in time.
-With the exception of a handful of special friends we have all lost touch.
-But its all OK.
+With the exception of a handful of special friends, we have all lost touch.
+But it’s all OK.
 Memories of past times are always good.

 As I flew away from USA I didn’t feel sad.
 I was so excited to start a new life in Dominican Republic.
 Then when I saw “my island” I cried, as I always did and knew I was home.
 The Dominicana Gringa has arrived!